 At Rand, I had the great privilege of rubbing shoulders with a wonderfully rich variety of people who either worked there or who came on extended visits.
-Some names that come immediately to mind are those of George Danzig, inventor of the Simplex Method for Linear Programming, Norman Dalkey, one of the originators of The Delphi method, Newell, Simon and Shaw who could be said to have invented Artificial Intelligence, Albert Wohlsetter, who once called the Secretary of State from my house to clarify a question that arose over dinner, Keith Uncapher, founder of the Information Sciences Institute at the University of California, Richard Bellman, to whom we owe dynamic programming, Daniel Ellsberg of Pentagon Papers fame, Paul Baran, who first proposed packet switching for computer networks, and Herman Kahn, who founded the Institute for the Future and who played war games where the score was kept in megadeaths.
-I would have it known that I had been gone from Rand for ten years when Donald Rumsfeld became its Chairman in 1981 and twenty years before Condoleezza Rice joined its Board of Trustees.
+Some names that come immediately to mind are those of George Danzig, inventor of the Simplex Method for Linear Programming; Norman Dalkey, one of the originators of the Delphi method; Newell, Simon, and Shaw, who could be said to have invented Artificial Intelligence; Albert Wohlsetter, who once called the Secretary of State from my house to clarify a question that arose over dinner; Keith Uncapher, founder of the Information Sciences Institute at the University of California; Richard Bellman, who created dynamic programming; Daniel Ellsberg of Pentagon Papers fame; Paul Baran, who first proposed packet switching for computer networks; and Herman Kahn, who founded the Institute for the Future and who played war games where the score was kept in megadeaths.
+I would have it known that I had been gone from Rand for 10 years when Donald Rumsfeld became its chairman in 1981 and 20 years before Condoleezza Rice joined its board of trustees.

 For some years, the linguistics project at Rand had an internship program that included a number of people who are still prominent in our field, and for very good reason.
-They include my old friends and long time collaborators Ron Kaplan and Lauri Karttunen.
+They include my old friends and long-time collaborators, Ron Kaplan and Lauri Karttunen.

-In 1962, the Association for Machine Translation and Computational Lingustics came into being.
-A couple of years later, the first International Conference on Computational Linguitics was held in New York.
-These conferences have now come to be called "Coling", so named by a Swede, who therefore pronounced it "Cooling", which is also how a Swede pronounces "Koling", the name of Albert Engström's much loved cartoon character, a vagabond who made sage remarks about the world between swigs at a bottle of wine.
-This name was associated with the Conferences organized every other year by International Committee on Computational Linguistics (ICCL) by the late Hans Karlgren.
+In 1962, the Association for Machine Translation and Computational Linguistics (AMTCL) came into being.
+A couple of years later, the first International Conference on Computational Linguistics was held in New York.
+These conferences have now come to be called "Coling," so named by a Swede, who therefore pronounced it "Cooling," which is also how a Swede pronounces "Koling," the name of Albert Engström's much-loved cartoon character, a vagabond who made sage remarks about the world between swigs at a bottle of wine.
+This name was associated with the conferences organized every other year by the International Committee on Computational Linguistics (ICCL) by the late Hans Karlgren.
 I became chair of the ICCL in 1984 and have been there ever since.

-The establishment of the AMTCL and International Committee foreshadowed an extremely momentous event that came about because the people involved also had to do with a document known as the ALPAC Report.
+The establishment of the AMTCL and ICCL foreshadowed an extremely momentous event that came about because the people involved also had to do with a document known as the ALPAC Report.
 This was one of the most well known, if least read, documents ever produced concerning our field.
-Its full title was "Languages and Machines: computers in translation and linguistics".
-It was called the ALPAC report after its authors, the "Automatic Language Processing Advisory Committee", established by the US National Academy of Sciences.
-It was a mere quarter of an inch thick, with a black cover, altogether appropriate to its contents.
+Its full title was "Languages and Machines: computers in translation and linguistics."
+It was called the ALPAC Report (ALPAC) after its authors, the "Automatic Language Processing Advisory Committee," established by the U.S. National Academy of Sciences.
+It was a mere quarter of an inch thick, with a black cover altogether appropriate to its contents.
 The remit of the committee was much narrower than most people usually appreciate.
 The committee was supposed to tell the government how successful, how useful, how worthwhile the research that was being devoted to machine translation with government money was going to be.
 They were to concern themselves with the potential benefits for the government, not for anybody else.
 But, since the money for the work came from the government, a negative report could have dire consequences for everybody, and it did.